-Read page 66 in the Book, make not of these comments:
+Read page 66 in the Book, and make note of these comments:

-- ..a life which includes deep resentment leads only to futility and unhappiness.
+- ..a life that includes deep resentment leads only to futility and unhappiness.

 - Resentments shut us off from the sunlight of the Spirit, thereby preventing the maintenance and growth of a spiritual experience.